anonymousmeowmeow/SG-LegalCite/README.md

 > **[FACT]** *case facts* + **[PRINCIPLE]** *legal principle* → *cited case*

-The dataset is extracted from 8,523 Singapore Supreme Court judgments (2000–2025) using a cost-effective LLM pipeline validated by legal experts from NUS Law and SMU Yong Pung How School of Law.
+The dataset is extracted from 8,523 Singapore Supreme Court judgments (2000–2025) using a cost-effective LLM pipeline validated by legal experts from two Singapore law schools.

 ---